sheiladzm/restaurants-app/README.md

 - Open the restaurants_app_vue folder in VSCode, type "npm install" on the command line, and "npm run serve" to view the webapp via a localhost URL

 - You may have to refresh the display restaurant detail page a few times in order to see the locations and details on that page.

+<h3>Future Iterations and Practices to Improve:</h3>

+- Add pagination

+- View schedule as a short link instead of full URL

+- Increase number of commits

+- Add a homepage

+- Add a search bar with filter functionalities